The Belfast Rotary Club Invites You to Celebrate the Boating Traditions of

 National Boat Building Challenge

-Build a boat in four hours at Steamboat Landing on Saturday, 11:00 a.m. to 3:00 p.m., August 14, then launch it and win the relay race at 4 p.m.! $100 entry fee and all materials and directions provided.
-Scholarships are available.
+Build a boat in four hours at Steamboat Landing on Saturday, 11:00 a.m. to 3:00 p.m., August 14, then launch it and win the relay race at 4 p.m.!
+All materials and directions are provided.
+For 2021 there is NO Entry Fee.
 Put together a team of two, challenge your colleagues or competitors, bring your power tools, and have a good time!
 No experience needed!
 More Information

 Listen to local and regional groups and individuals!